thomverbeek/VIPER/README.md

 $ swift run viper-tools generate MyModule ~/Desktop/ --os macOS --verbose
 ```

+- You can use the `-d false` argument to generate files without a directory.
+This is very useful when grouping your VIPER modules into Swift Packages in your project.

 ## About VIPER

 VIPER divides application logic into distinct components of responsibility: